mcm1957/ioBroker.eslint-config/README.md

 -->
 ### **WORK IN PROGRESS**

--   (mcm1957) remove typescript peerDependency
+-   (mcm1957) typescript peerDependency has been removed

 ### 2.0.0 (2025-03-04)